MattyQ/jsonelements/README.md

 </head>
 ```

-## Elements.js classes
+## JSONElements classes

-The elements.js library provides the following classes:
+The JSONElements library provides the following classes:

-- `ElementsJS`
+- `JSONElements`
 - `JSONElement`

-### ElementsJS class
+### JSONElements class

-`ElementsJS` is an abstract class that provides the bulk of the library functionality.
-The `ElementsJS` class is intended to be used as an interface and cannot be instantiated.
+`JSONElements` is an abstract class that provides the bulk of the library functionality.
+The `JSONElements` class is intended to be used as an interface and cannot be instantiated.

-The `ElementsJS` class has the following property:
+The `JSONElements` class has the following property:

-- `key`: A Symbol that is registered when `ElementsJS` is loaded.
-When you create an element with the elements.js library, this Symbol is used as a key for the element property that stores the JSON template.
+- `key`: A Symbol that is registered when `JSONElements` is loaded.
+When you create an element with the JSONElements library, this Symbol is used as a key for the element property that stores the JSON template.

-The `ElementsJS` class has the following methods:
+The `JSONElements` class has the following methods:

-- `ElementsJS.create(template)`
+- `JSONElements.create(template)`
-- `ElementsJS.createMany(templatesArray, nodeMap)`
+- `JSONElements.createMany(templatesArray, nodeMap)`
-- `ElementsJS.getJSONTemplate(element)`
+- `JSONElements.getJSONTemplate(element)`
-- `ElementsJS.isJSONElement(element)`
+- `JSONElements.isJSONElement(element)`

-#### ElementsJS.create(template)
+#### JSONElements.create(template)

-The `ElementsJS.create(template)` method takes a JSON template as a parameter and returns an HTML element.
+The `JSONElements.create(template)` method takes a JSON template as a parameter and returns an HTML element.
 The JSON template is an object with at least one property, `type`, and must conform to the JSONElement schema.

 If a valid element is provided for the `parentNode` property of the JSON template, the new element is immediately appended to the parent.
 The new element is returned by the method regardless of whether `parentNode` is used.

-#### ElementsJS.createMany(templatesArray, nodeMap)
+#### JSONElements.createMany(templatesArray, nodeMap)

-The `ElementsJS.createMany(templatesArray, nodeMap)` method has the following parameters:
+The `JSONElements.createMany(templatesArray, nodeMap)` method has the following parameters:

 - `templatesArray` is a required array of one or more JSON templates that conform to the JSONElement schema.
 - `nodeMap` is an optional array of objects.
 Each object represents a parent-child relationship between two or more of the elements provided in `templatesArray`.

 The method returns an array of elements in the order that they were provided in `templatesArray`.

-#### ElementsJS.getJSONTemplate(element)
+#### JSONElements.getJSONTemplate(element)

-The `ElementsJS.getJSONTemplate(element)` method takes an element and returns the original JSON template object that was used to create the element.
+The `JSONElements.getJSONTemplate(element)` method takes an element and returns the original JSON template object that was used to create the element.

-#### ElementsJS.isJSONElement(element)
+#### JSONElements.isJSONElement(element)

-The `ElementsJS.isJSONElement(element)` method takes an element and returns a boolean value.
+The `JSONElements.isJSONElement(element)` method takes an element and returns a boolean value.
 The value is `true` if the element has the ElementJS key.

 ### JSONElement class

 `JSONElement` is a class that can be used to create an HTML element or tree of elements.
-Unlike the `ElementsJS` class, you can use the `new` operator with `JSONElement`.
+Unlike the `JSONElements` class, you can use the `new` operator with `JSONElement`.
 The class takes a JSON template that conforms to the JSONElement schema.

 Example: